stijnbuurman/retry-policy/README.md

 # retry-policy

-A retry library for more resilient code.
+This library tries to help with making applications tolerant for temporary errors.

 ## Features
-- Retry actions using multiple WaitStrategies
+- Use waitStrategies to specify timeouts between retries
-- Seperate StopStrategy
+- Use stopStrategies to specify number of attempts
-- Filter retryable errors using ErrorDetectionStrategies
+- Use errorDetectionStrategies to recognize retryable errors
-- Easily customizable
+- Easily make your own strategies
 - Written in Typescript
 - Has an interceptor for Axios! ([axios-retry-policy](https://github.com/stijnbuurman/axios-retry-policy))